 e. is entitled to appointment of counsel in parole proceedings;

-g. is subject to a mental condition hearing under chapter 313 of title 18, United States Code;
+g. is subject to a mental condition hearing under 18 U.S.C. chapter 313;

 h. is in custody as a material witness;

-j. is entitled to appointment of counsel in verification of consent proceedings pursuant to a transfer of an offender to or from the United States for the execution of a penal sentence under section 4109 of title 18, United States Code;
+j. is entitled to appointment of counsel in verification of consent proceedings in connection with a transfer of an offender to or from the United States for the execution of a penal sentence under 18 U.S.C. § 4109;

-k. is entitled to appointment of council under the Sixth Amendment to the Constitution; or
+k. is entitled to appointment of counsel under the Sixth Amendment to the Constitution; or

 l. faces loss of liberty in a case and federal law requires the appointment of counsel.

-2. Discretionary.
-Whenever a judge or United States magistrate determines that the interests of justice so require, representation may be provided for any financially eligible person who:
+Whenever a district judge or magistrate judge determines that the interests of justice so require, representation may be provided for any financially eligible person who:

 a. is charged with a petty offense (Class B or C misdemeanor, or an infraction) for which a sentence to confinement is authorized;